Angelos family reportedly agrees to sell Baltimore Orioles for $1.725 billion

 Baltimore Banner sports reporter Andy Kostka said on X, the social media site formally known as Twitter, that the group of billionaires included "Maryland leaders, philanthropists and sports legends."

+It even includes the Mid-Atlantic Sports Network, which broadcasts games of both the Orioles and Washington Nationals, according to the Baltimore Banner.

-Orioles legend Cal Ripken Jr. is part of that group, according to the Baltimore Banner.
+Orioles legend Cal Ripken Jr. is part of that group, too, according to the Baltimore Banner.

 He owns Major League Baseball's record for consecutive games played with 2,632.